berkanbugday/motorove/apps/mobile/src/docs/GraphQLErrorHandling.md

 - Retries failed operations after token refresh
 - Checks network connectivity to distinguish between offline and server errors

-### 2. useGraphQLErrorHandler Hook
+### 2. GraphQL Error Service

-Located in `src/hooks/useGraphQLErrorHandler.ts`, this hook provides specialized handling for GraphQL errors in components:
+Located in `src/services/graphql-error.service.ts`, this service provides core error handling functionality:

 - Handles specific GraphQL error codes with appropriate responses
-- Provides utility methods for wrapping GraphQL operations with error handling
+- Provides utilities for wrapping GraphQL operations with error handling
-- Integrates with the existing error handling system
+- Used by both Apollo client and the React hook to avoid code duplication

+### 3. useGraphQLErrorHandler Hook

+Located in `src/hooks/useGraphQLErrorHandler.ts`, this hook provides React components access to the GraphQL error service:

+- Wraps the graphQLErrorService for use in React components
+- Maintains the same API as the service for consistency

-### 3. Error Utilities
+### 4. Error Utilities

 Located in `src/utils/errorUtils.ts`, these utilities convert technical error messages to user-friendly messages: